carmody24/Barcodes/Barcode1_Look_Up_Table/Seperate/Read_Me.md

 In the future I will add an additional Combined folder that will consolidate the steps into fewer scripts for steps that do not require analysis/interperataion of the results before moving onto the next step.

+Currently all files are in a python file + matching BASH file format except for CCS5 that creates graphs with is a JupiterNotebook file.
+The combined version will have python script submittable version of this.
+However sometimes it can be helpful to use JN to edit graph scales/bins real time and test diff graph propterties to get best visibility of data depending on the data size/distribution.

 **File Naming:**

 **CC** - for the author initials